zheref/phastos/FEATURE_PROJECT_INFO.md

 ### 5. Remote Branches Not Synced Locally

 - Lists all branches that exist on the remote repository but haven't been checked out locally
+- **Sorted by most recent activity** - branches with the newest commits appear first
 - Shows up to 5 branches with a count of additional branches if more exist

 ### 6. Clean State Message